docker/app/README.md

-  init        Start building a Docker application inspect     Shows metadata and settings for a given application ls          List applications. push        Push the application to a registry render      Render the Compose file for the application save        Save the application as an image to the docker daemon(in preparation for push) version     Print version information
+  init        Start building a Docker application inspect     Shows metadata and settings for a given application ls          List applications. merge       Merge a multi-file application into a single file push        Push the application to a registry render      Render the Compose file for the application save        Save the application as an image to the docker daemon(in preparation for push) split       Split a single-file application into multiple files version     Print version information

 Flags: